gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 .. topic:: What this is about

-  It will introduce the basics of the RADii Grasshopper plugin.
+  This tutorial will introduce you to the basics of the RADii Grasshopper plugin.
-  With it, you will be able to publish(upload) geometry on a RADii channel.

-This tutorial is based on the `Grasshopper Setup`_ guide.
+  You will learn, how to publish(upload) geometry to a specific RADii channel.
+To install your plugin, checkout the `Grasshopper Setup`_ guide.

 .. tip::

-  We advice to make a Radii account at `RADii.info`_ if you want to have your personal space and more storage.
-  More detail about the components can be found at RadiiGrasshopper_ in the documentation.
+  We recommend that you create your own RADii account on `RADii.info`_ to publish on your individual channel and extend your upload limit.

 .. attention::

-    The following tool will Publish/Upload all the Geometry in your rhino file.
+    The following setup will publish/upload all existing geometry from your Rhino file.
 Use it with care and not with big models.

-How to build a basic file to publish
+Connect RADii Grasshopper Components
 --------------------------------------------

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/01_Quick_Guide_Publisher.png